 Bojo River Cruise

 Bojo River Cruise & Eco-Cultural Tour is one of the most popular attractions in the Municipality of Aloguinsan in Cebu.
 This eco-cultural tour in Bojo River not only provides fun out of an outrigger boat but also gives you an enriching knowledge on the preservation of the natural environment.
-The various species of mangroves, among other flora and fauna, are being protected and propagated by local authorities and inhabitants.
-It is a great place for nature lovers to enjoy a boat ride by the river that is linked to the open blue sea.
+Local authorities and inhabitants are protecting and propagating various species of mangroves, among other flora and fauna.
+Nature lovers can enjoy a boat ride by the river that links to the open blue sea at this great place.

 Jumalon Butterfly Sanctuary Mini Museum and Art Gallery